+Instead of strawberry flavored nonfat yogurt, we use full fat plain Greek yogurt mixed with a simple homemade strawberry syrup.
 Instead of Cool Whip, fresh whipped cream stabilized with some unflavored gelatin.
 You can skip the gelatin, but the pie will be much more icy in texture.

 After I made the pie a few times, I bought more strawberries and made more of that gorgeous, bright red strawberry puree and have been drizzling it over gluten free waffles, mixing it into yogurt and stirring it into lemonade.

 I also like to drizzle some more strawberry puree on the pie after smoothing the top.
 It’s also extra special when you serve it with some more strawberry sauce on the side.
 The syrup can also be used in many other recipes here on the blog, including our no bake strawberry cheesecake or strawberry yogurt popsicles.